 - The first implication of the 80/20 theory in the corporate world is that prosperous companies exercise their business in markets where they can make the most money using the least effort.

-- The second practical implication for all companies is that it is always possible to increase the economic surplus, generally to a large degree, by focussing your attention on the customers and the market segments that currently lead to the biggest surplus.
+- The second practical implication for all companies is that it is always possible to increase the economic surplus, generally to a large degree, by focusing your attention on the customers and the market segments that currently lead to the biggest surplus.

 - Third implication: any company can increase the size of its surplus by reducing the imbalance between outputs and rewards within the company.